bioinformatics-core-shared-training/Managing-your-research-data/index.md

 [>>>>Please fill in the feedback survey at end of course<<<<]()

 [Data for OpenRefine practical - right click for download ](https://raw.githubusercontent.com/bioinformatics-core-shared-training/Managing-your-research-data/master/patient_data.txt)
+__OR__ Use in the Web address option and enter either https://tinyurl.com/myrdatafile or       https://raw.githubusercontent.com/bioinformatics-core-shared-training/Managing-your-research-data/master/patient_data.txt

 ### Example Data Management Plans for practicals